XiaotongDu/XiaotongDu.github.io/_posts/2025-07-18-why-are-stablecoins-all-the-rage.md

 As the BBC reported, economics professor He Guojun of HKU explains that the stability of stablecoins depends on the quality and transparency of their reserves, and that if reserves are reduced or insufficiently disclosed, panic could spread quickly, leading to a loss of trust and a run on the market.

 He says the future market could be tiered, with stablecoins linked to strong currencies likely to be widely used, and less trustworthy and opaque stablecoins becoming speculative tokens and breeding fraud.

-The Beijing Internet Finance Association recently issued a public alert, cautioning that some individuals are abusing blockchain buzzwords to lure investors into high-yield "stablecoin" projects, raising the risk of widespread financial fraud.